The Jack Oakie Scholarship - 2015

 Jack Oakie and Victoria Horne Oakie Charitable Foundation

-Jack Oakie application packets are available in PCOH 112 (Fine and Performing Arts Office) and by downloading the Jack Oakie Scholarship Packet.
-Deadline to submit is Monday, November 24, 2014 at 5:00 p.m.
-Applications must be submitted via email or in person to the Dean of Fine & Performing Arts in PCOH 112 or PCOH 225 by that deadline.
+Jack Oakie application packets are available via the link below, or are available in PCOH 112 (Visual and Performing Arts Office) Deadline to submit is Monday, November 23, 2015 at 5:00 p.m.
+Applications must be submitted via email or in person to the Dean of Visual & Performing Arts in PCOH 112 or PCOH 225 by that deadline.

 The Jack Oakie and Victoria Horne Oakie Charitable Foundation has awarded the Division of Fine and Performing Arts at College of the Canyons $10,000 per year which will be distributed to as many as ten COC students as scholarship/trust awards in the amount of $1,000 each (non-renewable).
 These awards, generally merit-based on an applicant’s COC academic record, COC artistic achievement, and written critical review (see below) will be awarded to students studying Performing Arts (Theatre, Dance, or Music) or Fine Arts (Animation, Art, Graphic and Multi Media Design, Photography, or Radio/Television/Film).
 Scholarship money is designated for expenses related to applicants’ studies.

 - Applicant must attend the Jack Oakie Film Event to be eligible for the scholarship (NEW REQUIREMENT FALL 2015 -- see details below)

 - Applicant must be currently enrolled as a student at College of the Canyons.